Samuel Dixon

-Samuel Dixon (born 1973, Adelaide, South Australia) is a record producer, songwriter and musician, based in London.
+Samuel Dixon (born 1973) is an Australian record producer, songwriter and musician, based in London.
 Dixon has produced and written with artists including Adele, Sia, Kylie Minogue, Christina Aguilera, Paloma Faith and Jack Savoretti.
 He is a multi-instrumentalist, best known for his work as a bass guitarist.

 Biography

 Dixon co-wrote with Adele and produced the track "Love in the Dark" from her album 25.
 He played bass in Adele's live band throughout the promotion and touring for 21, and can be seen on Adele's Live at the Royal Albert Hall DVD.